 We welcome your interest in seeking an education at an Ivy League institution and participating in our athletic programs.
 The Ivy League is committed to seeking individuals who are remarkable both as students and as athletes.
 This statement is intended to explain the most important aspects of the Ivy admission process to students who seek intercollegiate athletic competition.

-The NCAA was founded in 1906 and is made up of 977 schools classified in three divisions (Division I has 318 schools; Division II has 264; and Division III has 395).
-Schools in Division I, which is divided into two subdivisions for football (Divisions I-A and I-AA), compete at the so-called major-college level.
+The NCAA was founded in 1906 and is made up of 1,102 schools classified in three divisions (Division I has 351 schools; Division II has 308; and Division III has 443).
+Schools in Division I, which is divided into two subdivisions for football (Football Bowl Subdivision and Football Championship Subdivision), compete at the so-called major-college level.
 This online guide is intended to help you and your family understand the rules for prospective student-athletes, which sometimes can be complex.